 Eldest Arbiter G'cetGian was expecting me at midday, but with the way I felt as I trudged through the railroad station concourse, I almost decided to beg off.
 I hate to travel, and after a miserable night on the train, my tail was dragging.
 If any good came of it, at least we were back home.
 Arbitrating disputes between the Great Nests is crucial, delicate work, made all the more difficult in this case by long frictions and short tempers.
 I'd about been driven back to the egg by their endless scheming and obstructions, and I'd swear I was half deaf from their incessant yammer, may their eggs be hard-boiled.

-I paused at the station entrance, ignoring the herd as they flowed past us, and breathed the wonderful air of the capital.
-Civilization, with its hustle and color and vitality-and no more of that spicy, foul-smelling South Coast provincial cuisine.
+I paused at the station entrance, ignoring the herd as they flowed past us, and breathed the hustle and color and vitality of the capital.
+Civilization, in all it's tawdry glory.
+Sigh.
+At least we were rid of that spicy, foul-smelling South Coast provincial cuisine, so it wasn't quite as bad as being cast into the Uttermost Darkness.
 It was a brisk late season morning, with just a hint of rain in the air.
-The chill breeze hit me like a bowl of strong V'liz, which picked my old metabolism right up and snapped me fully awake.
-I felt like I had escaped from the Uttermost Darkness.
+The chill breeze hit me like a bowl of strong V'liz, which picked my old metabolism right up and snapped me fully awake although I would have preferred to sleep through it.

 "Thank my Ancestors," my Aide grumbled as he stretched a kink out of his neck.
 "I thought we'd never get out of there."

 He dropped his straddle pack, and turned on me with an irritated frown.
 "And please try, for once, not to let him saddle us with a new project.
 We have plenty of release time coming, and I intend to make the most of it."

 "Well it wouldn't hurt if you came along for once," I grumbled.